hackgptdeveloper/hackgptdeveloper.github.io/_posts/2025-09-21-50_ways_groovy_is_better_II.md

   - Groovy
 ---

-### 50 Reasons Why Groovy is Better Than Java, JavaScript, PHP, C, or Python
+### For each feature, here we explained why Groovy has the advantage.

 | #  | Feature | Why It's Better (Compared To...) |
 |----|---------|---------------------------------|